 The iSchool Inclusion Institute (i3) has named informatics Ph.D. student Mustafa Hussain as one of its 2018 Teaching Follows for its summer program, comprising two weeks of instruction in research design and programming. i3 is an undergraduate research and leadership development program that prepares students from underrepresented populations for graduate study and careers in the information sciences.
 The 2018 Fellows were selected from a competitive pool of candidates.

 Katherine Lo, an online harassment researcher at the University of California Irvine, says it’s important to remember that there is no one-size-fits-all approach to threats and harassment — and that in many cases, this may not be the right one.
 “I worry that the message being projected here is that this is the ideal way to handle threats, or that no threat should be interpreted as genuine.
 In many cases that’s not a viable option,” says Lo.

 Read the full story at The Verge.

 Thirty-three jammers created eight new empathy-focused games during the May 18-20 Empathy Game Jam at the UCI Esports area.
-Informatics Professor Josh Tanenbaum organized the event with help from Heidi McDonald, senior creative director at iThrive Games.
+Informatics Professor Tess Tanenbaum organized the event with help from Heidi McDonald, senior creative director at iThrive Games.